BlastWind/roadmapedia/README.md

 [`Roadmapedia V2 Editor`](https://roadmapedia-v2-editor.herokuapp.com/)

-Although far from professional levels, these were full stack application, and you can good a feel for the features I was going for.
+Although far from professional levels, you can get a good feel for the features I was going for.

 ## Connect